sanity-io/next-sanity/packages/next-sanity/README.md

 ```

 #### Handling Layout Shift
-> [name=Rupert Dunk] Should we move this section to troubleshooting, feels like a lot to get through before step 4, and it's not *strictly* necessary?

-~~This component is now _live_ and will rerender automatically in production as new products are published.
-This might cause layout shift as products pop in and out of the list, which can be a jarring user experience.~~

 Live components will re-render automatically as content changes.
 This can cause jarring layout shifts in production when items appear or disappear from a list.